nareshkyady/microservices/README.md

+  #notes:
-  notes: micrometer is a dimensional-first metrics collection facade whose aim is to allow you to time, count, and gauge your code with a vendor neutral API.
+    micrometer is a dimensional-first metrics collection facade whose aim is to allow you to time, count, and gauge your code with a vendor neutral API.
 Through classpath and configuration, you may select one or several monitoring systems to export your metrics data to.
-Think of it like SLF4J, but for metrics!
-  notes: prometheus iss used to record real-time metrics in a time series database (allowing for high dimensionality) built using a HTTP pull model, with flexible queries and real-time alerting. more links related to prometheus
+Think of it like SLF4J, but for metrics! prometheus iss used to record real-time metrics in a time series database (allowing for high dimensionality) built using a HTTP pull model, with flexible queries and real-time alerting. more links related to prometheus
   => https://reflectoring.io/monitoring-spring-boot-with-prometheus/

   extras of catalogapi
-  - in pom.xml, in dependencies, 2 entries below are used to send spring boot application data to prometheus and
+  - in pom.xml, in dependencies, 2 entries below are used to send spring boot application data to prometheus and io.micrometer, org.springframework.boot
-    - io.micrometer, org.springframework.boot